UN: Situation in Ethiopia's Tigray now 'extremely alarming' - WTMJ

 Health care in the region is “alarmingly limited,” with just three of Tigray’s 11 hospitals functioning and nearly 80% of health centers not functional or accessible, the U.N. report says.
 Aid workers have said many health centers have been looted, hit by artillery fire or destroyed.

+She also has received “disturbing reports of attacks against civilians based on their religion and ethnicity” in Tigray and other parts of Ethiopia, and she urged the government to address the root causes and promote reconciliation.

+Among those targeted in the Tigray conflict have been thousands of refugees from Eritrea who have sheltered in the region for years.

-Large parts of two camps that once hosted thousands of refugees from nearby Eritrea have been systematically destroyed, according to analysis of satellite images by the U.K.-based DX Open Network nonprofit.
+Large parts of two of their camps have been systematically destroyed, according to analysis of satellite images by the U.K.-based DX Open Network nonprofit.
 Now some 5,000 of the refugees who have made their way to the community of Shire “are living in dire conditions, many sleeping in an open field on the outskirts of the town, with no water and no food,” the U.N. report says.

 Visiting U.N. refugee chief Filippo Grandi this week urged Ethiopia to allow access for independent investigators to probe alleged widespread human rights abuses, calling the overall situation in Tigray “extremely grave.”